Ken Goodwin (comedian): Marriages

-Goodwin married his first wife, Pat Earith in 1956.
-When she fell ill in 1974, he abandoned his career to care for her until her death in 1977.
-They had been married for 21 years.
+Goodwin married his first wife, Pat Earith in 1956; she died in 1977.
 His second marriage was to singer and dancer Vicki Lane until his death in 2012.

 Death

-Goodwin died on 18 February 2012 of Alzheimer's disease in a home in Rhos-on-Sea, North Wales having lived in nearby Llandudno since his retirement.
+After remarrying, he retired to live in Spain, and then to north Wales in 2008.
+Goodwin died on 18 February 2012 of Alzheimer's disease in a home in Rhos-on-Sea, North Wales having lived in nearby Llandudno since 2008.